sjitech/docker-geek/README.md

   --workdir /host-rootfs ^
   osexp2000/docker-geek
 ```
-Then you got a workbench with workding dir pointing to rootfs of the host.
+Then you got a workbench with working dir pointing to rootfs of the host.
 ```
 root@GEEK:/host-rootfs#
 ```
 **You can use docker commands and other utilities of this tool suite there.**

-For Bash users who want to call these commands directly from host, just can clone this repo,
+For Bash users who want to call these commands directly from the host, just can clone this repo,
 and add the `scripts` dir into your PATH into your Bash settings.

 The docker image [`osexp2000/docker-geek`](Dockerfile) consists of all necessary stuff.
-most utilities are baked into `/usr/local/bin` of the image.
 ```
 docker-geek
 docker-container-geek